getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/configure-scms.md

 ---
-title: Configure a Source Code Manager
+title: Integrate your Source Code Repository
 sidebar_order: 5
 ---

 Now that you created a release, the next step is to integrate your GitHub repository.
-Sentry will use the repository meta-data to help you resolve your issues faster.
+Sentry will use the repository metadata to help you resolve your issues faster.

 ## Description & Objectives
 You can tell Sentry which commits are associated with your release - this is called **Commit Tracking**.
-This allows Sentry to
+This allows Sentry to display:
-- Pinpoint **Suspect Commits**, commits which likely caused the issue, with a link to the commit itself.
+- **Suspect Commits** - commits which likely caused the issue, with a link to the commit itself.
 - **Suggested Assignees** - list the authors of those commits and suggest their assignment to resolve the issue.

 In this part you will
-- Integrate your Sentry organization with your GitHub account and repository - this will give Sentry access to you commit meta-data
+- Integrate your Sentry organization with your GitHub account and repository - this will give Sentry access to your commit metadata
 - Set up commit tracking - In your release process, after creating the release object in Sentry, associate it with commits from your linked repository.